WireChaser/Project1/README.md

 - IO Pin Limitations: Early implementations exceeded the FPGA's 224 available IO output pads due to the large number of instantiated ROM blocks in the Matrices module.
 Limiting the number of ROM blocks to 8 resolved this issue.
 - Accumulator Bottleneck: The original design used a single accumulator for all multiplication results, which became a timing bottleneck.
 By introducing additional accumulators to handle the addition of two results at a time instead of four, the FMAX was improved to 93 MHz.

+## Design Testing

+Each module in the design (Controller, Matrices, MultAccumulate, and ResultMatrix) was individually tested to verify their functionality.
+However, these tests were not comprehensive and are not included in this repository.
+A more thorough testbench is currently under development to comprehensively test the entire MatrixMultiplier module.

+## Future Work and Improvements

+**Increased Parallelism:** Explore increasing the number of ROM blocks and parallel multipliers in the Matrices and MultAccumulate modules to further accelerate computation.
+**Systolic Array Implementation:** Investigate implementing a systolic array architecture for the MAC unit, potentially leading to significant improvements in throughput and efficiency.
+**Alternative Algorithms:** Experiment with alternative matrix multiplication algorithms (e.g., Strassen's algorithm) to potentially reduce the number of operations required.
+**Improved Error Handling:** Add robust error detection and handling mechanisms to ensure the reliability of the design.

 ## Implementation Details

 **ROM Initialization:** The input matrices A, B, and C are initialized using .mif (Memory Initialization File) format.
 **Load Matrix Data:** Loaded the input matrices (A, B, and C) into the corresponding .mif files.
 **Synthesize and Implement:** Used Intel Quartus Prime to synthesize and implement the design for your Cyclone V FPGA board.
 **Program the FPGA:** Loaded the generated bitstream to the Cyclone V FPGA Board.
 **Observe Results:** The seven-segment displays will show either the calculated matrix sum or the number of clock cycles taken, depending on the state of switch SW[1].

 ## Acknowledgments